 Do you need a letter of explanation to turn in with your rental application?
 If you have something that needs to be explained on your rental application then the answer is YES!
 Writing a letter of explanation can go a long way in getting your application approved.
 The letter must be true — don’t over-exaggerate or lie.
 Simply state the facts, including your understanding at the time, the roles others played and, ultimately, why you were unable to pay your bills on time, why you broke your lease or got evicted, or you may need to explain your criminal history.

 It’s important to take ownership and try not to blame others.
-Don't blame the apartment community because you broke the lease or were evicted - unless you have proof to support your claim that you followed the law.
-For example, if you stopped paying rent because of an unresolved maintenance issue - YOU VIOLATED your lease agreement and were evicted for not paying your rent.
-There were likely actions you could have taken to resolve your maintenance issue exercising your tenant rights under the law.
-(See Handling Disputes with Your Landlord) Whereas, if you were deployed for military duty and you notified the manager in writing including providing your government documentation and the community mistakenly reported a broken lease against you - you may be able to shed light on the mistake.
+Unless there is truly an error on your credit or your background and you can prove it.
+For example, if you were deployed for military duty and you notified the manager in writing including providing your government documentation and the community mistakenly reported a broken lease against you - you may be able to shed light on the mistake.
 Along with your letter Include documentation, show receipts, letters, contracts, dismissal orders and any other documents that will support your claims.
 Always send copies — keep the originals in a safe place.
 Promise to avoid further problems.
 To the extent you made avoidable mistakes, promise to never repeat them again.
 Additionally, demonstrate to your new potential landlord the lessons you learned —and the concrete steps you’ve taken to prevent problems from occurring again.
 Keep in mind landlords want to lease to people that will pay their rent on time and not cause any disruptions at the community.

-Sample Letter (broken lease) To Whom It May Concern: I am sending you this letter and the attached documents to explain my broken lease at XYZ Apartments.
+Sample Letter (broken lease) Do not copy - your letter has to be true to your situation.
+To Whom It May Concern: I am sending you this letter and the attached documents to explain my broken lease at XYZ Apartments.
 Which happened in January 2015.

 When this occurred, my father had a stroke.
 At the time, I worked for [company] and my employer graciously allowed me to take a leave of absence so that I could care for my ill father .
 Unfortunately, I expended all of my vacation and sick days I had saved up with my employer.